Query-focused and Memory-aware Reranker for Long Context Processing: Results

 \subsection{Main Results}

 We conduct experiments across three representative long-context settings: multi-hop question answering over Wikipedia, long-story question answering, and dialogue memory, covering five datasets in both English and Chinese.
+In our main evaluation, QRRanker is built upon the \texttt{Qwen3-4B-Instruct-2507} backbone, while we also provide results for a \texttt{Llama-3.2-Instruct} variant in Appx.~\ref{appx:llama_results} to demonstrate that QRRanker is robust across different backbones.
 Tables~\ref{tab:longctx_recall_v2} and~\ref{tab:locomo_retrieval_results} summarize reranking performance in terms of Recall@$k$, while Tables~\ref{tab:sota_memory_comparison_detailed} and~\ref{tab:qa_performance_r10} report downstream generation results.
-Overall, QRRanker consistently achieves the best overall results across settings, demonstrating improvements in both retrieval quality and downstream task performance. \paragraph{Rerank Performance.} We first analyze the retrieval effectiveness of QRRanker when applied to rerank the top-50 candidates retrieved by SFT-Embedding-8B.
+Overall, QRRanker consistently achieves the best overall results across settings, demonstrating improvements in both retrieval quality and downstream task performance. \paragraph{Rerank Performance.} We first analyze the effectiveness of QRRanker when applied to rerank the candidates retrieved by the first-stage retriever.

 As shown in Table~\ref{tab:longctx_recall_v2}, QRRanker establishes a new state-of-the-art benchmark.
 It surpasses the Qwen-Reranker-4B by a substantial margin and improves the average recall significantly.
 On Wikipedia datasets such as Musique and HotpotQA, QRRanker outperforms complex graph-based methods like HippoRAG~\cite{gutierrez2025}.
-Remarkably, it also exceeds the performance of GroupRank-32B~\cite{sun2025grouprank} despite being significantly more lightweight.
-This indicates that our method captures inter-passage dependencies more effectively than simple groupwise scoring or graph traversal.

 The performance gap is particularly evident in the story domain, where context tracking is critical.
-For instance, QRRanker achieves a Recall@10 of 54.93 on NarrativeQA compared to 48.83 for GroupRank and 48.89 for the out-of-box QRHeads.
-Moreover, Table~\ref{tab:locomo_retrieval_results} shows that QRRanker maintains the same advantage on LoCoMo, further demonstrating its effectiveness in retrieving relevant context from long conversational histories.
+Under our long-context reranking evaluation, QRRanker achieves competitive or stronger average recall than much larger 32B rerankers, such as GroupRank~\cite{sun2025grouprank} and ReasonRank~\cite{liu2025reasonrank}.
+We further compare QRRanker with these listwise rerankers on BRIGHT in Appx.~\ref{appx:bright}, demonstrating its effectiveness in reasoning-intensive retrieval.
+Furthermore, QRRanker maintains this advantage on LoCoMo, despite using a substantially smaller backbone.
+These results suggest that QR-head training is an effective lightweight alternative for long-context reranking.

 \paragraph{Long-context Story QA Performance.}

 High-quality retrieval should translate to improved generation accuracy.
 We evaluate this on narrative understanding datasets.
 As shown in Table~\ref{tab:qa_performance_r10}, QRRanker significantly improves downstream QA performance.
 On NarrativeQA, it achieves 33.61 F1, outperforming the trained Qwen3-Reranker-4B (30.51).
 On DetectiveQA, accuracy increases from 62.85 (SFT-Embedding-8B) to 67.25 with QRRanker.
 These results suggest that QRRanker selects evidence that is not only semantically relevant, but also better aligned with the reasoning needed for answer generation.